 The Volvo XC90 Recharge T8 is on the pricey side, but that’s no different to any other premium seven-seat SUV, regardless of whether it’s a plug-in hybrid.
 It does cost a bit more than the petrol and diesel XC90s, but provided you plug in regularly that initial outlay will be offset by lower running costs.

 The XC90's electric driving range is the main reason it's cheap to run.
 If you plug in regularly and do mostly short journeys, you can save a fortune compared to non-electrified alternatives thanks to the XC90's 43-mile electric driving range.
 But of course the petrol engine will be doing some 25-30mpg in normal mixed driving after you've run out of electric power.

 Volvo XC90 Recharge T8 insurance group

 On top of the specific battery warranty, all XC90s get a three-year/60,000-mile guarantee.
 Like the eight-year battery warranty, this overall package of protection is fairly standard.
 You also get three years free roadside assistance that covers you Europe-wide.

 Volvo offers servicing packages for the XC90, where owners can choose the length of the package, but maintenance costs also depend on how many miles you do a year.
-A three-year fixed-price servicing deal based on an average of 12,000 miles a year comes in at £1,025 up front, or you can pay monthly with an initial payment of £58, one payment of £279 then 19 payments of £36.
+A three-year fixed-price servicing deal based on an average of 12,000 miles a year comes in at over £1,000 but you can pay with a monthly plan if you prefer.

 Alternative-fuel vehicles such as this attract a rate of £145 after the first year, but as the XC90 also costs more than £40,000, you have to pay a £335 surcharge the first five times you tax it, so it’ll cost £480 to tax in years two to six.